 Some Organizations who can enforce By Laws:

-Nishnawbe Aski Nation Legal Services houses Three By Law Facilitators who are able to assist in giving advise for the content within a Bylaw.
+Nishnawbe Aski Nation Legal Services houses By- Law Facilitators who can assist in giving advise for the content within a Bylaw.

 Phone: (705) 268-1105